The graph minor theorem in topological combinatorics: Graphs

 Through subdivision one can, for instance, study $M(G)$ as $G$ ranges within the cycle graphs.
 This approach was particularly useful in the case of Kazhdan-Lusztig polynomials of graphical matroids (see \cite{PR2}).
 Later, we will relate a space considered by Farb Wolfson and Wood to sprouting on the two vertices of a single edge.

 Our final local property relates with restriction to the family of trees.
-Recall that a \textbf{Dyck-path} is a properly nested set of parenthesis.
-To each Dyck-path $w$, one may associate a tree as follows: reading $w$ from left to right, draw a new edge going upward each time a left parenthesis is read, while you backtrack down the nearest edge whenever a right parenthesis is read.
+Recall that a \textbf{Dyck-path} is a properly nested set of parentheses.
+Equivalently, it is a word in the symbols $1$ and $-1$ such that all partial sums beginning from the start of the word are never negative.
+To each Dyck-path $w$, one may associate a (rooted and planar) tree as follows: reading $w$ from left to right, draw a new edge going upward each time a left parenthesis is read, while you backtrack down the nearest edge whenever a right parenthesis is read.
 For instance, the Dyck-path $(()())$ is associated to the tree that looks like the letter $Y$.
-Importantly, this association is not one-to-one -- For instance, $()()()$ is also associated to the graph that looks like the letter $Y$ -- though every tree arises in this way.
+Importantly, this association is not one-to-one -- For instance, $()()()$ is also associated to the graph that looks like the letter $Y$ -- though every tree arises in this way\footnote{Note however that the association is one-to-one if we instead consider rooted trees with a cyclic order on the edges moving away from the root for every vertex}.
 We write $T(w)$ for the tree associated to the Dyck-path $w$.
 We also write $r(w)$ for the the number of left parenthesis in the Dyck-path $w$ -- i.e. half of its length.

-\begin{theorem}[\cite{Ram}] Let $M$ be a finitely generated $\cGop$-module over a field $k$.
+\begin{theorem}[Theorem 1, cite{Ram}] Let $M$ be a finitely generated $\cGop_{0}$-module over a field $k$.
 Then the generating function

 where the right hand sum is over all Dyck-paths, is algebraic. \end{theorem}

 If $M$ is the module that assigns the field $k$ to every graph, then the above theorem specializes to say that the generating function for the number of Dyck-paths is algebraic.
 In other words, the generating function of the Catalan numbers is algebraic.
 This is a very well known fact about these numbers.